carbon-language/carbon-lang/CODE_OF_CONDUCT.md

 If you believe someone is violating the code of conduct, you can report it several ways, including:

 -   On [Discord](https://discord.gg/ZjVdShJDAs), DM ModMail.
-This will option an available moderator to respond.
+It may require confirmation that you want help on the Carbon Language server.
+An available moderator will respond.
     -   Look for ModMail in the user list under "Bots", and click the name to send a direct message.
     -   Moderators can also be found and messaged similarly, but ModMail is